 Mortensen highlighted the touchless controls and voice commands Cisco devices offer.

 “I love the use of the speech recognition to initiate the meetings,” Mortensen said.
-“It’s lightning fast and that’s one of those delight things where it’s so fast compared to any other virtual assistant.
+“It’s lightning fast and that’s one of those delightful things where it’s so fast compared to any other virtual assistant.
 It just instantly works.”

 Along with seeking employee feedback in terms of well-being, it’s also good to open the door for team members to further participate in the workspace design process or share suggestions for how they think the space could evolve.

 At Designit, team members are always thinking of creative new ways to leverage the Cisco devices for even more interactive collaboration and co-creation.

 “People come with suggestions like, ‘Okay, but we can have one here, and then if we have an auditorium set up here, and then we can have a Precision 60 speaker tracking camera over here, and then we can collaborate and it makes it much more interactive,’” Mortensen said.
 “People start to get really engaged because these devices have become so integral in terms of how we work.”

 When designing your hybrid workspaces, it’s also important to make sure employees have what they need to make their home offices as productive as possible when working remotely.
 The collaboration experience should be consistent, regardless of where people are working and everyone should feel equally included.

 In addition to expanding the number of devices in their studios, Designit is also looking into giving some employees collaboration devices to use their home offices when they’re working remotely.